Moving from New Jersey to India

 The cost of food and utilities are much less than what you are use to in New Jersey.
 An average 3 course meal for two people in a mid-quality restaurant, you can expect to pay around $10.50.

 Transportation is affordable and offers choices of taxis, trains, buses, private car rentals and cars with drivers to hire, as well as rickshaws.
-As the buses are often overcrowded and do not run on time, it is highly recommended to use the railway or get a taxi when possible.
+The buses are often overcrowded and do not run on time.
+It’s highly recommended to use the railway or get a taxi when possible.

 Getting a Working Visa in India